boy in forest looking at camera

 *Corneal slit-lamp photographs of patients treated with CYSTARAN.
 These examples represent patients who responded to treatment and in subsequent follow up appointments.
 Duration of therapy varied from 8-41 months.
 Response may vary from patient to patient.

-How do I store and take CYSTARAN?
+How do I store CYSTARAN?

-How do I store and take CYSTARAN?
+How do I store CYSTARAN?

 trash can icon